bharathkukka/6AxisManipulator/README.md

 [ 0, 0, 0,                      1]

 ```
-I used the MATLAB ( Symbolic Math Toolbox  Version 24.1  (R2024a) ) to derive the forward kinematics solution and verified the manual calculations with MATLAB, confirming that they are correct.
+I used the MATLAB ( Symbolic Math Toolbox  Version 24.1  (R2024a) ) to derive the forward kinematics solution and verified the manual calculations with MATLAB, confirming that they are correct.[code](Matlab/ForwardKinematics.m)

 Projection of {6} on {0} is matching